leotrs/rsm/README.md

 that adopting the rsm-view and rsm-edit tools is as easy and accessible as possible.
 Specifically, there should be cloud versions of both tools where all that's necessary is an internet connection.

-## Features

-### Basic features

-This is a list of features that are available via basic usage, that is, features packaged in the `.rsm` file format that will be available when producing `.rsm` files with any text editor and viewing them on any web browser.

-+ Documents are typeset using HTML and CSS.
-Any modern web browser is able to render a `.rsm` document.
-Furthermore, the same document will be viewable on any device that supports web browsing in a native way.
-Among other things, this means that an RSM document automatically renders at the correct screen size, that font size is customizable, and that screen readers and other accessibility tools are readily available (as long as they are supported by the chosen web browser).
-+ The RSM file format is plain text, which means that a RSM file can be produced on any text editor.
-Furthermore, the RSM format is designed to be read by humans, not by machines to RSM files are arguably easier to read than LaTeX files even before rendering.
-Specifically, in contrast to LaTeX, RSM does not make use of backlash commands `\\` with sometimes obscure names that may or may not be overwritten by different packages.
-Instead, RSM has a small core of text formatting functionality that can not be overwritten and is guaranteed to always mean the same thing.

-### Advanced features

-This is a list of features that are available via the rsm-edit and rsm-view tools.

-**rsm-edit**

-**rsm-view**

-+ Customizable look and feel: margins, font family, etc
-+ LaTeX search
-+ 'my copy'

 ## Examples